louisrli/anki-reverso-cloze/README.md

 ```

 ### Steps
-1. Create a file called `queries.txt` with one term per line.
+1. Create a file called `queries.txt` with one Reverso search term per line.
 2. Run `python3 reverso_note_maker.py -s it` where `it` (Italian) can be
    replaced by the two letter language code.
 Wait for it to finish.
 3. Import the created file `reverso.csv` into the Anki desktop app, with the